How We Work

 Our philosophy is one of the slow but steady burn, rather than the blockbuster.
 That means we spend a lot of our time cultivating relationships with book bloggers to encourage reviews, blog tours, guest blogs and fan interaction.
 It’s kind of like the concept of friendship evangelism; building a following one book buyer at a time.
 And yes, it is a time consuming process.
 It certainly takes a lot more time to contact each individual blogger, one by one, than to blast out a broad scale press release to 600 newspapers (which we also do) – but we tend to get greater response from the one on one contacts.

 Best of all for the author – while the common royalty rate in traditional publishing ranges from 6-12 percent of the wholesale price of the book, WordCrafts Press offers royalties that are at least 5 times that rate.
-In addition, out of it’s own pocket WordCrafts Press contributes a percentage of each book’s income to a charity designated by the author.
-Authors can purchase copies of their own book at a significant discount from retail.
+Authors can purchase copies of their own books at a significant discount from retail.
+But there is never a requirement for our authors to purchase any copies of their books.

 Are you going to get rich off the royalties from your book and retire to the Bahamas?
 Probably not.
 While a traditional publishing company might sell 5,000 units of a novel and call it an abject failure, our authors might sell 300 units of a novel and call it a bestseller.
 And they will probably make more money from those 300 than the traditional author earned from the 5,000.